RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 assignment like ``fahr = "xyz"`` the compiler would generate an error because ``"xyz"`` is a string and ``fahr`` is supposed to be a double.

-For Python programmers the following error is likely to be even more common.
+For Python programmers, the following error is likely to be even more common.
 Suppose we forgot the declaration for ``cel`` and instead left line 6 blank.
 What would happen when we type ``javac TempConv.java`` on the command line?